veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 ### Degree of Polarization
 Natural light such as sun light is unpolarized.
 The instantaneous polarization of unpolarized light fluctuates rapidly in a random manner.
 A linear polarizer produces linear polarized light from unpolarized light.
 It follows from {eq}`eq.linpol` that the intensity transmitted by a linear polarizer when unpolarized light is incident, is the average value of $\cos^2\alpha$ namely $\frac{1}{2}$, times the incident intensity.

 Light that is a mixture of polarized and unpolarized light is called partially polarized.
-The **degree of polarization** is defined as the fraction of the total intensity that is polarised:
+The **degree of polarization** is defined as the fraction of the total intensity that is polarized:

 ```{math}
 :label: eq.degreepol